HamStudy/examtools-docs/content/docs/ve/getSandboxAccount.md

 * Fill out [this form](https://forms.gle/NiAeLFpX7R7E7NZC9).
 * Inform your Team Lead that you are set up on the ExamTools Sandbox and ready to participate in training sessions.

 Want to run a practice session by yourself or short on VEs?
-Check out documentation on [how to use dummy VEs]({{<relref "../cve/cveSandboxDummies.md">}}) in your training sessions.
+Check out documentation on [Sandbox Exams and dummy VEs]({{<relref "../cve/cveSandboxDummies.md">}}) in your training sessions.